Vizzuality/guides/task-management/README.md

 #### Backlog

-Usage varies but it seems to work well if we keep only the stories that we are aiming to tackle in a given iteration/sprint, this way there's less clutter and it's easier to check the pulse of an iteration.
+Usage varies but it seems to work well if we keep only the stories that we are aiming to tackle in a given sprint, this way there's less clutter and it's easier to check the pulse of an sprint.

 #### Icebox

-Here we keep the tasks that are not part of the current iteration but that should be considered next.
+Here we keep the tasks that are not part of the current sprint but that should be considered next.
 It's recommended that the icebox be filled as soon as there's information about specific user stories, so that there's a pool of stories to work from.